ilaananta596/Code_analyzer/README.md

 1. **Setup Tab:**
    - Enter a GitHub repository URL or local path
-   - Click "Build CPG" to generate the Code Property Graph
+   - Click "Build CPG" to generate the Code Property Graph (automatically extracts CPG JSON for analysis features)
-   - Click "Extract Methods" to extract methods from the CPG
+   - Click "Extract Methods" to extract methods from the CPG (for query feature)
-   - Click "Index Methods" to index methods in ChromaDB
+   - Click "Index Methods" to index methods in ChromaDB (for query feature)

-2. **Query Tab:**
+2. **Query Tab (Original Feature):**
    - Enter your question about the codebase
    - Click "Generate Answer" to get the analysis
    - View the answer and full output

+3. **Code Analysis Tab (New Features):**
+   - Select analysis type: Fault Detection, Sensitive Data Tracking, or Code Understanding
+   - Configure options (security-only, track type, mode)
+   - Click the respective button to run analysis
+   - View results in console, JSON, Markdown, or HTML format

 ### Configuration